brunoabpereira/slowloris-detection/README.md

 - source ip

 for each source ip (host):
-- get observation windows (sequential or sliding?)
+- get observation windows (sequential or sliding)

 for each observation window:
-- Number of TCP packets
+- number of TCP packets (all or SYN?)
-- Mean TCP packet length
+- mean TCP packet length
-- Variance TCP packet length
+- std TCP packet length
 - shannon entropy of TCP destination IP
 - shannon entropy of TCP destination port
 - total silence